nathanblankson/tutorial-unity-angry-birds/README.md

 # tutorial-unity-angry-birds

-Followed using Jason Weimann's 'How to Make a Game - Unity Beginner Tutorial - 2021 Version!'  - https://www.youtube.com/watch?v=Lu76c85LhGY&ab_channel=JasonWeimann
+Followed (with some slight modifications) using Jason Weimann's 'How to Make a Game - Unity Beginner Tutorial - 2021 Version!'  - https://www.youtube.com/watch?v=Lu76c85LhGY&ab_channel=JasonWeimann